matt-hendrick/open-advocacy/PROJECT_PLAN.md

 - ✅ Build an extensible import system
 - ✅ Clean up and consolidate various utility scripts
 - ✅ Fix duplicated districts import bug
-- ✅ FAdd optional image url to entities and display on the frontend
+- ✅ Add optional image url to entities and display on the frontend
+- For script creating example project data, ensure that all associated entities in jurisdiction are tagged as neutral
 - Add an in UI means of adding Chicago/IL data
 - Investigate exporting/import project data
+- Allow editing many statuses at once

 ### Phase 15: Cleanup Existing Implementation (PLANNED)
 - Fix all the frontend typing/linting errors